The Michelin Guide

 Savour a drink at the best wine bar in Singapore by choosing from their extensive range of handcrafted Japanese-style cocktails, meticulously sourced wines, or premium sake collections to complement your meal.

-Waku Ghin by Tetsuya Wakuda is located at L2-03, The Shoppes.
+Waku Ghin by Tetsuya Wakuda is located at The Shoppes, #02-03.